Training-Free Layout Control with Cross-Attention Guidance: Experiments

-Next, we compare our method to unguided SD and existing text-to-image generation methods under the VISOR metric in \Cref{tab:visor_main}.
-Our method exhibits remarkable performance under the VISOR$_\mathrm{cond}$ metric, achieving an accuracy of 95.95\%.
-This implies that our method successfully generates images with accurate spatial relationships as specified in the text prompt, with a very low error rate.
-Layout guidance not only improves VISOR metrics but also increases object accuracy (OA) compared to the baseline (SD).
-This can be further explained by looking at the third row of \Cref{fig:loss scale}: unguided SD ($\text{Scale}=0$) fails to generate the ``bear" in an unusual composition.
-However, when layout guidance is applied, the ``bear" appears, leading to an improvement in OA.
+In \Cref{tab:visor_main}, we compare our method with text-to-image generation methods that do not use layout control.
+We note that comparisons are fair since, in this setting (VISOR), manual user input is not required for guidance (see supplement).
+Our method exhibits remarkable performance under the VISOR$_\mathrm{cond}$ metric, achieving an accuracy of 95.95\%, and higher OA compared to the baseline (SD).
+Although OA does not directly assess layout, the improvement can be explained by the fact that unguided SD often fails to generate correct semantics in atypical compositions.
 We also note that, while DALLE-v2~\cite{Dalle-v2} achieves the highest OA overall, it appears to struggle more with layout instructions compared to SD, as indicated by a lower VISOR$_\mathrm{cond}$ score.

-\paragraph{Evaluation on Fickr30k Entities.} Further, we compare our backward-guided SD to unguided SD on the Flickr30k Entities dataset in \Cref{table:flickr30k}.
-In order to account for errors introduced by the object detector, we also provide an ``upper bound" of performance.
-This is computed by applying the same detector (Detic~\cite{Detic}) to the ground truth images corresponding to the input prompts.
-Our method slightly increases the FID while achieving a substantial improvement in terms of AP, which we use to measure layout faithfulness.
-On the AP over the \textit{person} class (AP$_\mathrm{P}$) and mAP, we achieve 73\% and 92\% improvement over the SD baseline.
-Our results strongly suggest that our method is capable of achieving robust control when utilizing bounding box inputs to guide SD.
-This is achieved without requiring any modifications to the parameters of SD or any additional training.